yireo/yireo-slides/slides/yireo/is_pwa-studio_moving_m2_forwards.md

 ~ Easier ways to accomplish higher scores on Lighthouse
 	- Bundling JSS and CSS
 	- Critical CSS
+	- Prefetching resources dynamically
+	- Optimizing DOM structure
 ~ Better adoptation of new browser features
 	- Offline and network information
 	- Push notifications
 	- Battery API

+---
+# Misconceptions
+- SPA is not PWA
+- The revolution is not PWA, but headless

 ---
 {state: main middle dark}